The Québec maritime Blog

 As soon as I set foot in the Exploramer science museum in Sainte-Anne-des-Monts, I knew that this centre is a must-see for anyone visiting the Gaspé Peninsula.
 Two different types of sea excursions are offered during which you can either participate in hauling in crab and whelk traps or become an oceanographer and collect data (salinity, turbidity, acidity, tagging, etc.).
 This “sea lab” allows visitors to actively participate in studying the marine environment, since the data gathered during the excursion will be compiled by biologists.
 You can also put on a pair of waders and take advantage of the low tide to investigate what fish and other organisms have been caught in the fyke net along the shore.

-Exploramer also showcases about 50 species from the Gulf of St. Lawrence in tanks and aquariums, including touch tanks, which are a favourite among visitors of all ages.
+Exploramer also showcases about 50 species from the Gulf of St. Lawrence in tanks and aquariums, including touch pools, which are a favourite among visitors of all ages.
 Here are a few interesting facts I learned during my visit (to find out more, you’ll just have to stop in and see for yourself!):

 - Although they move very slowly (about 8 cm or 3 in. per minute), starfish are voracious predators.
 They feed on whelk and other molluscs by sucking them up with their mouth, which is located at the centre of their lower surface.
 On the back of a starfish, you may notice a small circle that at first glance seems insignificant.
 This is actually the starfish’s madreporite, a powerful filter that allows entry of seawater into the animal’s water vascular system.